Click here for other posts in my monthly series about my fitness and sleep.

-I’m pleased with my level of Professional Attention in the past couple years.
+I’m pleased with my level of Professional Attention in the past couple of years.
 I didn’t go to a primary care provider for checkups or get blood work for the majority of my 20s.
 I was “too busy” with work and life.
-In actuality, I was just being really immature.
+In actuality, I was just immature.
 It took some life awakenings (losing my in-laws to cancer) to knock some sense into me and start visiting routinely.
-If I just described you then grow up already and take care of yourself.
-It really doesn’t take too much time.
-I actually went this month to establish a new PCP relationship since I recently moved states.
+If I just described you, then grow up already and take care of yourself.
+It doesn’t take too much time.
+I went this month to establish a new PCP relationship since I recently moved states.
 Blood work was great aside from slightly low Vitamin D. A1C was 5.1.
 All good 😎.

 So, that brings us full circle to the beginning… the guiding light.
 Why do I want to live a Healthy Lifestyle?
 I think I have a pretty simple and powerful answer: I want to outlive my wife because I don’t want her to have to take care of me when we’re older.
 And I want to be the one to have to take care of her.